 Pack a Family Medical Kit

 Travelling with children means a higher chance of needing basic medical supplies.
-Pack children's paracetamol, antihistamines, rehydration sachets, plasters, antiseptic, and any prescription medications.
+Pack children's paracetamol, antihistamines, rehydration sachets, plasters, antiseptic cream, and any prescription medications.
 While travel insurance covers medical expenses overseas, having basic supplies on hand avoids unnecessary GP visits for minor ailments.

 6

-Store digital copies of your policy documents, passports, birth certificates (to prove dependent status), and booking confirmations in a cloud-accessible location.
-If your luggage is lost or documents are damaged, having digital backups makes the claims process much smoother and helps verify your children's eligibility under the family policy.
+Save digital copies of your policy documents, passports, birth certificates to prove dependent status, and booking confirmations in a cloud-accessible location.
+If luggage is lost or documents are damaged, having digital backups makes the claims process significantly smoother and helps verify your children's eligibility under the family policy.

 Frequently Asked Questions

-Common questions NZ families ask about family travel insurance.
+Common questions Australian families ask about family travel insurance.

 Is family travel insurance cheaper than individual policies?

 In most cases, yes.
 A family policy for two adults and two children typically costs around the same as two individual adult policies, effectively covering the children at no additional charge.
 The savings increase with more children.
-However, always compare the specific family premium against the sum of individual policies for your particular trip.
+However, always compare the specific family premium against the sum of individual policies for your particular trip and provider.

 What age do children need their own travel insurance?

-Children can be included on a family policy as dependents until they reach the provider's age limit - typically 18 or 21 (if in full-time education).
+Children can be included on a family policy as dependents until they reach the provider's age limit, which is typically 18 or 21 if they are in full-time education.
 Once they exceed the age limit or are no longer financially dependent, they need their own individual policy.
-Some providers allow children up to 25 if they are full-time students.
+Some providers extend the dependent age to 25 for full-time students.

 Can a single parent get a family policy?

-Some providers offer family policies for single-parent families (one adult plus dependent children), while others require two adults.
+Some providers offer family policies for single-parent families covering one adult plus dependent children, while others require two adults.
 If your provider does not offer single-parent family pricing, you may need to purchase an adult policy and add children individually.
-Check provider terms before comparing.
+Check the specific provider's terms before comparing.

 Are children covered for adventure activities?

 Coverage depends on the policy and the specific activity.
-Standard family policies typically cover common children's activities like swimming, snorkelling (supervised), and hiking.
+Standard family policies typically cover common children's activities like swimming, supervised snorkelling, and hiking.
 Activities such as skiing, horse riding, go-karting, and quad biking may require an upgrade or add-on.
-Always check the activity list in the PDS and confirm children are specifically covered - some activities may only be covered for adults.
+Always check the activity list in the PDS and confirm children are specifically covered because some activities may only be covered for adults.

 What if only one parent needs to return home with a sick child?

 Most family travel insurance policies cover the additional travel costs for a parent returning home early with a sick or injured child.
-Some policies also cover amendment costs for the remaining family members (changed flights, additional accommodation).
+Some policies also cover amendment costs for the remaining family members, such as changed flights and additional accommodation.
 Check whether your policy covers these scenarios and the applicable limits.

 Does the family policy cover us if we split up during the trip?

 Family policies generally require dependents to be travelling with at least one insured adult.
-If the family splits into groups (e.g. one parent takes the kids to a theme park while the other goes elsewhere), cover typically continues as long as each child is with an insured adult.
-However, children travelling independently (e.g. a teen flying home early alone) may not be covered.
+If the family splits into groups, for example one parent takes the children to a theme park while the other goes elsewhere, cover typically continues as long as each child is with an insured adult.
+However, children travelling independently, such as a teenager flying home alone, may not be covered.
 Check your specific policy wording.

 Ready to Compare Family Travel Insurance?

-Compare family travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your family holiday - it's 100% free.
+Compare family travel insurance from Australia's leading providers in under two minutes.
+Find the right cover for your family holiday - completely free.

 Compare Estimates